jrochkind/texts/search_compare/article.md

   * However, items are not infrequently mis-classified, (eg, something classified as a "Journal Article" that is from a mass market publication nobody would consider a 'journal').
 * Straightforward response format, with sufficiently granular data elements to generate OpenURLs or export citations, and in general has what you'd expect it to have, in reasonable places.
 * The best query-in-context search term highlighting of any product reviewed, with google-style highlighted snippets from fulltext, that works quite well.
 * An interesting 'direct link' feature which aims to provide a URL to send the user directly to institutionally-licensed fulltext for an item, avoiding the OpenURL resolver where possible.
-I believe supporting multiple content providers, not just those owned by Serial Solutions parent company.
+I believe supporting multiple content providers, not just those owned by Serials Solutions parent company.
 I did not investigate this, but if it works well it could be a very useful feature.
 In limited experimentation, it did sometimes succesfully link even to public-access pre-print copies on the web, which is a pretty neat feature.
 (Linking sources can be ranked and turned off in config).
 * A 'recommend a specific database' feature, to send users to specific native database interfaces for databases matched to their query.
 Did not investigate quality of results, but an interesting feature.
 * Limits to local holdings and fulltext-available-only are based on the  SerialSolutions 360 knowledge base, which would be convenient if you are already using this vendor for other products requiring knowledge base configuration.